 Jackie Spiteri Senior Manager ESG, Port of Newcastle

-Jackie Spiteri has worked in the ports and maritime sector for over ten years, as Senior Manager of ESG for the Port of Newcastle Jackie brings a wealth of knowledge on sustainable development and operations.
-Jackie has been responsible for developing the Ports Environmental Social Governance (ESG) Strategy and delivering the Ports Strategic Development Plan.
+Jackie Spiteri worked in the ports and maritime sector for over ten years, as Senior Manager of ESG for the Port of Newcastle Jackie brought a wealth of knowledge on sustainable development and operations.
+Jackie was been responsible for developing the Ports Environmental Social Governance (ESG) Strategy and delivering the Ports Strategic Development Plan.

 Antonis Michail, Technical Director, World Ports Sustainability Program, IAPH